jjdblast/bigdata-pipeline_wiki/Docker-Spark-Cluster.md

 http://<spark-master-ip>:36060
 ```

-## Let's Have Fun With All These Workers!
+## Let's Have Fun With All These New Workers!